raphaelvallat/yasa/README.rst

 Development
 ~~~~~~~~~~~

-YASA was created and is maintained by `Raphael Vallat <https://raphaelvallat.com>`_, a former postdoctoral researcher in `Matthew Walker's lab <https://www.humansleepscience.com/>`_ at UC Berkeley.
-Contributions are more than welcome so feel free to contact me, open an issue or submit a pull request!
+YASA was created and is maintained by `Raphael Vallat <https://raphaelvallat.com>`_.
+Contributions are more than welcome!
+See the `contributing guide <https://yasa-sleep.org/contributing.html>`_ for guidelines.

 To see the code or report a bug, please visit the `GitHub repository <https://github.com/raphaelvallat/yasa>`_.